Candidate disclosure

 If you did not receive contributions during the reporting periods, please notify us by email at candidates@calgary.ca before the deadline.

-How to file a disclosure statement
+Complete and submit a disclosure statement

 Step 1 - Complete Form 26